 Two kinds of people come to the market.
 One with the money and another with knowledge.
 At the end of the day, the person with the money goes home with knowledge and the person with knowledge goes home with the money.

-You cannot quantify the merit of a management group in which multiple people has made or helped a successful company grow from a sapling.
+You cannot quantify the merit of a management group in which multiple people have made or helped a successful company grow from a sapling.
 You cannot quantify whether the management is ridden with crooks and con artists.
-You cannot quantify the consumer’s trust in the company (Value of the Goodwill of a company is totally a different thing).
+You cannot quantify the consumer’s trust in the company (The value of the Goodwill of a company is totally a different thing).

 You need to study the Quality of the business and its management.
 The only help available for that at the moment is Google.
 You need to know how a business treats its employees.
 If a company on a constant basis is losing quality human intelligence and assets, then it is not a good sign.
 How many of the shareholder grievances have been solved to date?
 Do they pay their suppliers on time?
 You need to know each and every detail of the company.